I Am Curious (Yellow): Contemporary

 Initial reception to Curious Yellow was divided.
-Vincent Canby of The New York Times referred to it as a "Good, serious movie about a society in transition," and Norman Mailer said he felt "like a better man" after having seen it.
-Conversely, Rex Reed described the film as "about as good for you as drinking furniture polish" and Roger Ebert of the Chicago Sun-Times lambasted it as "a dog... a real dog" and "stupid and slow and uninteresting.".
-Rex Reed said the movie was "vile and disgusting" and Sjöman was "a very sick Swede with an overwhelming ego and a fondness for photographing pubic hair", but Norman Mailer described it as "one of the most important pictures I have ever seen in my life".
+Vincent Canby of The New York Times referred to it as a "Good, serious movie about a society in transition".
+Norman Mailer described it as "one of the most important pictures I have ever seen in my life" and said he felt "like a better man" after having seen it.
+Conversely, Rex Reed said the movie was "vile and disgusting" and Sjöman was "a very sick Swede with an overwhelming ego and a fondness for photographing pubic hair".
+Roger Ebert of the Chicago Sun-Times lambasted it as "a dog... a real dog" and "stupid and slow and uninteresting".

+In the UK, Patrick Gibbs of The Daily Telegraph wrote that "there's not much for patrons in this cinema-verite material, presented in the Godard style as if it were holy writ."
+Penelope Mortimer of The Observer wrote that "it is publicised as being very sexy.
+I have no more to say about it, except that that is a lie."
+Alexander Walker of the Evening Standard remarked that as a result of having been cut in the UK, it "will now never satisfy the curiosity of people who know it as the first Swedish film to show the sex act.
+Every scene of that kind has been severely 'reduced' by our censor and we are left with a dull film of almost parochial impact about a girl public opinion-tester endlessly asking Swedes their views of class, colour, war and pacificism—oddly enough, not sex, unless you take a protest poster that reads 'COLOURED PEOPLE BE PREPARED—THE WHITES ARE STAGGERING' to fall into that category."

 Retrospective

+In 1974, when an uncut version of the film debuted in Australia, critic Colin Bennett of The Age remarked that "almost the only fascination now lies in the revelation of what was considered far too notorious to be imported into [Australia] a few short years ago", adding that "sociologically, this satirical stuff may have had more point in 1967 Sweden, and I suppose it does reveal a modicum about Scandinavian social attitudes.
+It is also peculiarly dated. [...]
+One finds oneself no longer curious."

 In recent years, Yellow has received some reappraisal, thanks in part to Gary Giddins, who authored the 2003 essay accompanying the Criterion Collection DVD release, and a review by Nathan Southern on the All Movie Guide website.
-Southern assesses the picture as "a droll and sophisticated comedy about the emotional, political, social, and sexual liberation of a young woman... a real original that has suffered from public incomprehension since its release and is crying out for reassessment and rediscovery.".
+Southern assesses the picture as "a droll and sophisticated comedy about the emotional, political, social, and sexual liberation of a young woman... a real original that has suffered from public incomprehension since its release and is crying out for reassessment and rediscovery".

 As of August 2015, I Am Curious (Yellow) received a 52% rating based on 25 reviews, 13 "fresh" and 12 "rotten" on the review aggregate website Rotten Tomatoes.